kdeloach/septa-stops/README.md

 # septa-stops

 Generate SEPTA route traces based on GTFS data.
-Route traces are available as GeoJSON in the [`dist`](https://github.com/kdeloach/septa-stops/tree/master/dist) folder.
+Route traces are available as GeoJSON in the [dist](https://github.com/kdeloach/septa-stops/tree/master/dist) folder.
 Each GeoJSON extract contains a FeatureCollection with two LineStrings, one for each route direction.

 ## Overview

-The goal of this project is to produce a GeoJSON route trace for each SEPTA bus route.
-By combining bus stops and route traces into a single file, we are able to conserve bandwidth, which is important for mobile applications.
-Because bus schedules may change during different times of the day, creating a static route trace can challenging.
+The goal of this project is to produce GeoJSON route traces for SEPTA bus routes by combining bus stops and route traces into a single file, to conserve bandwidth.
+Because bus schedules change during the day, creating a static route trace is a challenge.
+This document describes different strategies I experimented with to find the best balance between correctness and simplicity.

 ### KML